It all starts with a golden business idea for a product the market hasn’t seen yet or a mission to help customers with a pressing need. Step one done.

 Debt crowdfunding

-Debt crowdfunding involves getting many private individuals to invest in your business with the expectation that you’ll repay with interest.
+Debt crowdfunding through platforms like Kiva involves getting many private individuals to invest in your business.
+The expectation for this type of funding is typically that you’ll repay the invested amount with interest.
 It’s a mesh between a crowdfunding campaign and a business loan.
 Since this type of crowdfunding must follow federal regulations, you’ll need to use an SEC-approved platform to crowdfund this way.

 The campaign usually lasts several weeks to draw in investors.
 Then, you’ll make monthly payments with interest for a fixed period.
 Repayment terms may last from six months to several years.